andrianovam/POLD1-project_scripts/README.md

 # Figures
 This folder contains the code and input material necessary to recreate the four main figures of the paper.

+# Simulations
+This folder contains the code to create synthetic dataset of de novo mutations based on the spectrum of de novo mutations in wild type trios or/and the spectrum of de novo mutations in offspring of fathers with *POLD1* L474P variant.